Turan University

 Turan University’s educational system includes three faculties: Humanities and Law, Economics, Academy of Film and Television.
-The university employs 361 full-time teachers, including 55 doctors of science, professors, 215 candidates of science and associate professors, 1 doctor Ph.D.
+The university employs 361 full-time teachers, including 55 doctors of science, professors, 215 candidates of science and associate professors, and 1 Ph.D.
 In addition to them, the educational process provides more than 49 practitioners, scientists, and teachers.

 Campus

-The university has its own campus with a total area of 35 000 m².
+The university has its own campus with a total area of 35 000 m2.
 The main building is 7 stories tall and hosts the administration and the Economics, Humanities and Law faculties.
 The campus includes three football pitches, three sports halls, and a dormitory.

 Academics

 Educational Corporation "Turan" is a holistic system that provides the principle of continuity and multi-stage education, and includes: